 e.
 The Court will not normally permit documents to be handed up.
 Documents that parties wish to produce should be scanned and shared by email at the appropriate time.

-11. Representatives are expected to assist the court by:
+12. Representatives are expected to assist the Court by:

 a.
-Briefing clients and witnesses on public health messages:
+Briefing clients and witnesses on public health messages, including:

 c.
 Raising any deficiencies with cleaning, the availability of cleaning supplies or physical distancing with the site manager immediately.

-14. Filing fees under the Employment Court Regulations 2000 (which were waived during Alert Levels 3 and 4) must now be paid at the time documents are filed.
+15. Filing fees under the Employment Court Regulations 2000 must be paid at the time documents are filed.

-16. The Court will not generally accept unsworn affidavits, but may, in appropriate circumstances, direct that an affidavit that does not comply be accepted for filing and be read and used in a proceeding (refer HCR 9.73, as recently amended).
-Practitioners may find it helpful to refer to guidance issued by the New Zealand Law Society.
+17. The Court will not generally accept unsworn affidavits, but may, in appropriate circumstances, direct that an affidavit that does not comply be accepted for filing and be read and used in a proceeding (refer HCR 9.73).

-17. Matters set down for hearing in the Employment Court, and to which the public would otherwise have access, will be publicly notified on the Court’s website and via the Court’s Twitter account (@EmploymentCourt) to enable those with an interest to contact the Registry, so that appropriate access arrangements can be put in place.
+18. Matters set down for hearing in the Employment Court, and to which the public would otherwise have access, will continue to be publicly notified on the Court’s website and via the Court’s Twitter account (@EmploymentCourt) to enable those with an interest to contact the Registry, so that appropriate access arrangements can be put in place.

 Registrar: Mima Bobot